 The pre-event massage is intended to wake up your muscles.
 A vigorous jostling of all of the muscles and some Active Release Techniques will allow you to perform at peak levels from the start.
 A post event sports massage is intended to help your muscles rid themselves of the waste products made during the event.
 It stimulates the vascular and lymphatic systems to continue removal of wastes.
 I do this massage with Magnesium Oil because the effect of calm is as close to instant as I have found.
-Your muscles require much more magnesium than our foods provide and the supplements, while very effective, take months to bring up your bodily stores to the point where all muscles enjoy the benefits.
+Your muscles require much more magnesium than my foods provide and the supplements, while very effective, take months to bring up your bodily stores to the point where all muscles enjoy the benefits.
 The oil delivers a good dose of magnesium directly to all areas covered.

 It is strongly recommended that you get some extra protein and drink plenty of water after a post event massage.

 Deep tissue massage is used when the deeper, underlying musculature is in need of manipulation.
 Working through the layers takes a bit of time because I don’t like risking injuring the superficial tissue.
 This is a high pressure and often targeted pressure that tends to leave you feeling a little sore just afterward but in the following days you’ll feel great.
 The gluteus medius and piriformis muscles often require a deep pressure and it is these muscles that cause most lower back pain in people.
 Rhomboids and traps and erectors are also targets of deep tissue techniques.

 Pain does not equal gain during a massage session.
 If you get past the point of “hurts so good” then you are being damaged and should say something to your therapist.